We are Open: Thursday - Saturday 11:00AM to 4:00PM

 Lewis was eight years old when he first began his collection with crinoid stems (Indian money) that he found while visiting relatives in Oklahoma.
 He kept these fossils in an old coffee can.
 In college, Lewis enrolled in a craft class in which he cut and polished a blue tiger eye gemstone and several other pieces he had collected.
 After he and Anna married, Lewis began making jewelry for her and, with her help, began acquiring interesting and unusual minerals found both locally and worldwide.
 Their collection gradually grew from a few crinoid fossils in a small tin can to a barn full of boxes of minerals collected over the years.
 Lewis founded the Mid-Tennessee Gem and Mineral Society in Murfreesboro in 1978 and served as the club's first president.
 While looking for ways to build public interest in the club and hobby, he became aware of the beautiful minerals found at the Elmwood Mine in Carthage.
 He contacted the mine operator and was loaned several nice specimens to show at club meetings.
 He was fascinated by these beautiful minerals and began extensive research about them.
 He also began acquiring many specimens from Elmwood to add to his personal collection.
 Some of his Elmwood and other specimens are on display here in the museum.

 Lewis had always dreamed of starting a natural history museum.
 His dream took shape in 2012 when he and Alan Brown founded "Earth Experience the Middle Tennessee Museum of Natural History."
 Shortly after the museum moved into its current facility in early 2014, Lewis and Anna purchased an unassembled cast of the Fort Peck T. rex dinosaur skeleton.
 The museum opened to the public in September 2014 and their T. rex dinosaur went on display in October 2015.
+Lewis was the first president and chairman of the board of the Middle Tennessee Museum of Natural History.
+Lewis passed away in 2016.

 The museum's "Hall of Minerals" is named after Lewis and Anna in honor of their dedication to and passion for sharing their love of natural history with the residents of Middle Tennessee.